Zayro0/memecoin-bundle-scanner/README.md

 Click the extension icon to:
 - Adjust notification display duration (3–10 seconds)
 - Toggle between detection methods (Fresh Wallet vs. Funded Time)

+## Troubleshooting

+- **"API key not configured" error**: Make sure you've added your Helius API key to `config.json`
+- **Extension not activating**: Verify you're on one of the supported DEX platforms listed above
+- **Consistent scan failures**: Check your Helius API rate limits at https://dashboard.helius.dev/

+## Privacy & Security

+- All scans happen locally in your browser
+- No data is sent to external servers except Helius RPC for blockchain data
+- Your API key is stored locally in the extension

+## License

+This project is open source and available under the MIT License.